Jim McKeever: Management

 After retiring from football, he had a long coaching career.
 McKeever was manager of the Derry senior team on three separate occasions.
 In 1964, along with Joe Lennon and Jim McDonnell, McKeever ran the first-ever residential GAA coaching course in Gormanston.
 He led St Mary's for 35 years (i.e. his whole teaching career there from 1957 onwards) and along with Peter Finn, he guided the college to their only Sigerson Cup triumph in 1989, and is credited with greatly improving the standard of football at the college during his time there.
 That Sigerson success was viewed as a major surprise, the club having only entered the competition from 1988.
 The college also won five Ryan Cups during his time there (1970, 1971, 1978, 1981 and 1983).
 His coaching at St Mary's influenced other coaches and players, such as Art McRory, Mickey Harte, Peter Canavan and Peter McGinnity.
-He is the only man ever to whole the roles of captain, chairman, president and manager of St Mary's and was elected Life President in 1999.
+He is the only man ever to hold the roles of captain, chairman, president and manager of St Mary's and was elected Life President in 1999.
 As manager he led Ulster to Railway Cups in 1970 and 1987.
 He also trained the Derry Under 21 hurlers to victory in the 1993 Ulster Under-21 Hurling Championship.